-2. If the property is a one off house the Local Authority will not be able to confirm the position over the phone.
 We will then request confirmation from the Local Authority who charges a fee of approximately €60.

 WARNING: If the Local Authority has not taken responsibility for the roads and services and there is no management company then we will need to ensure that the developer retains responsibility and that he has an insurance bond in place.
-An insurance bond is there as a protection against the failure of a developer to complete the roads and services.
-If he fails to do so, the Planning authority can use the monies from the Bond to pay for the work necessary to finish the roads and services.
-If none of these are in place, you may have difficulty selling the house.